4jawalycom/sms-gateway-4jawaly/README.md

 - Pagination support for balance and sender names
 - Exception handling with meaningful error messages
 - Laravel integration
+- Support for PHP 7.4 to 8.3
+- Support for Laravel 7.x to 10.x

 ## Support